 Personnel costs (1,154,412€) represents 54% of the overall budget.
 Table 12.1 (and Table 10.1) shows the amount of staff effort broken down by beneficiary and work package.
 As a coordinator partner, BSC is involved in all the work packages and consequently has the most important effort (90PM).
 In addition to coordinating, BSC also leads WP2.
 The assigned PMs for this WP (43PM) will allow BSC to oversee the success of it.
 CNR-DTA has a large number of PMs (84) due to their substantial involvement in a number of WPs in which they have particular expertise, specifically in WP1 that they are leading.
-AEMET has concentrated its resources in WP4 where they have 18PM dedicated to user engagement and dissemination.
-FMI has relatively significant resources in WP3.
+AEMET has concentrated its resources in WP4 where they have 18PM dedicated to end user engagement and dissemination.
+FMI has relatively large

+Implementation Plan 2016 Document 02C ERA4CS Joint Call for Transnational Collaborative Research Projects5 resources in WP3.
 They are leading WP3 and have contributions in the rest of WPs to ensure the success of WP3.
-CNRS is leading a task in WP1 where most of their PMs (30) are dedicated to producing the dust-oriented products used in the dust reanalysis.
+CNRS is leading a task in WP1 where most of their PMs (30) are dedicated to produce the dust-oriented products used in the dust reanalysis.